pebreo/pebreo.github.io/midgame/MidgamePoly.md

 ## why itd work
 - its been done & ppl make it work
-- partners who engage in honest communication makes both strong & bonds strong
+- partners who engage in honest communication makes both strong & bonds strong. honest communication anither name for honest vulnerabilty to being said no to, attacked, or punished.
 - all partners willing to work relationship & themselves

 ### other resons